DavidLeoni/pictoji/dev/pictoji-dev.md

 Ж Ӿ

-🝍❗

-🞬 : seems good enough
-✖ : shows black even with black baground
-X
+Would like a cross product visually distinct from normal x, but the variety of choice and problems is staggering.

+X: uppercase letter x
-x
+x: lowercase letter x
+⨯: cross product, Supplemental Mathematical Operators U+2A2F

 ### emoji like

-ツ シ ☻ 🫥 😶 ♈ ♉ ♊ ♋ ♌ ♎ ♏ ♐ ♒ ♓ ⛎
+ツ シ ☻ 🫥❗❗ 😶 ♈ ♉ ♊ ♋ ♌ ♎ ♏ ♐ ♒ ♓ ⛎

 ### language